nathan-barry/nathan.rs/content/posts/classification.md

 +++
 title = "Generative & Discriminative Models"
-description = "These are a few of my notes from Eunsol Choi's NLP class at UT Austin." date = 2023-10-07T14:36:35-05:00 tags = ["Class Notes"]
+date = 2023-10-07T14:36:35-05:00
+tags = ["Class Notes"]
 +++
 {{< katex >}}{{< /katex >}}

+*These are a few of my notes from Eunsol Choi's NLP class at UT Austin.*